Davidgbn33/Galerie/README.md

  - symfony console doctrine:fixtures:load
  - symfony server:start Run yarn run dev --watch

-# Connexion
+# Connection

 - If you want to connect in Admin

-- you can use 'admin@me.fr' for the password check fixture
+- you can use 'admin@me.fr' for the password check the fixture file

 - If you want to connect you can create a user